PululuK/docs/development/database/structure.md

 Once PrestaShop is installed, the default structure and content files we saw are not used anymore.

 If a new release of PrestaShop must bring changes to the existing database, an update file must be created along the `db_structure.sql` update.
-This SQL file will be stored in the [auto upgrade](https://github.com/PrestaShop/autoupgrade/tree/dev/upgrade/sql) module in the folder `/upgrade/sql/`.
+This SQL file will be stored in the [Update Assistant](https://github.com/PrestaShop/autoupgrade/tree/dev/upgrade/sql) module in the folder `/upgrade/sql/`.

 Its name is the PrestaShop version on which the change will be applied.

-For instance, here is the file *[8.0.0.sql](https://github.com/PrestaShop/autoupgrade/blob/dev/upgrade/sql/8.0.0.sql)*, used by shops updating to 8.0.0 or later:
+For instance, here is the file *[8.0.0.sql](https://github.com/PrestaShop/autoupgrade/blob/dev/upgrade/sql/8.0.0.sql)*, used by stores updating to 8.0.0 or later:

 ```sql
 [...]